GoogleCloudPlatform/hackathon-toolkit/firestore/README.md

 Open the [Firebase Console](https://console.firebase.google.com/) and create a new project.

-On the left navigation bar, click 'Develop', then click 'Database', then click 'Try Firestore Beta'.
+On the left navigation bar, click 'Develop', then click 'Database', then click 'Create Database'.

 Click the button for 'Start in test mode', then click 'Enable'.